Skip to content

 This documentation is structured to take you from zero to production and beyond with Orca.
 It consists of the following sections:

-How-to Guides help you leverage all the bells and whistles of Orca to build your custom retrieval-augmented models, instrument them with Orca, and deploy them to production.
+How-to Guides help you leverage all the bells and whistles of Orca to deploy retrieval-augmented models, and tune memories to optimize model performance.

 Concepts provides explanations of the core concepts of retrieval-augmentation and how to reason about memory usage of these models.

-Reference contains the detailed specification for the interfaces of all public OrcaLib modules.
+Reference contains the detailed specification for the interfaces of all public OrcaSDK modules as well as the OrcaCloud API.

 Where to Start#